Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Introduction

 The vector interaction has significant effects on the restoration of chiral symmetry at non-zero baryon chemical potential ($\mu_B$) and directly influences the location of the critical endpoint (CEP) in the $T-\mu_B$ plane.
 Furthermore, the curvature coefficients of the chiral crossover line around zero $\mu_B$ are strongly affected by the vector interaction.
-These features have been exploited to understand the role of vector interaction in QCD and to constrain its range in effective model frameworks.
-For instance, Refs.~\cite{Bratovic:2012qs, Contrera:2012wj, Friesen:2014mha, Contrera:2016rqj, Steinheimer:2014kka} used different effective model frameworks, including variants of the NJL model, to estimate the vector interaction strength primarily from the LQCD-derived curvature of the chiral crossover line, among other observables.
-Due to the lack of precise estimates from LQCD, the bounds remain broad but predominantly suggest a repulsive interaction, with the chiral transition becoming a crossover throughout the phase diagram at a sufficiently strong positive interaction strength~\cite{Fukushima:2008wg}.
-Vector interactions also have a profound impact on bulk thermodynamic properties at high densities, contributing to an acceptable equation of state (EoS) for astrophysical objects, such as neutron stars~\cite{Weissenborn:2011ut} or hybrid stars~\cite{Shao:2013toa}.
+These features, particularly the curvature coefficients, have been exploited to understand the role of vector interaction in QCD and to constrain its range in effective model frameworks, and they form a major part of the present study.
+Refs.~\cite{Kashiwa:2011td,Bratovic:2012qs, Contrera:2012wj, Friesen:2014mha, Steinheimer:2014kka, Contrera:2016rqj} used different effective model frameworks, including variants of the NJL model, to estimate the vector interaction strength primarily from the LQCD-derived curvature of the chiral crossover line, among other observables.
+Due to the lack of precise estimates from LQCD, the bounds from the curvatue coefficients remain broad but predominantly suggest a repulsive interaction, with the chiral transition becoming a crossover throughout the phase diagram at a sufficiently strong positive interaction strength~\cite{Fukushima:2008wg}.
+Vector interactions also have a profound impact on bulk thermodynamic properties at high densities, contributing to an acceptable equation of state (EoS) for astrophysical objects, such as neutron stars~\cite{Weissenborn:2011ut} or hybrid stars~\cite{Shao:2013toa,Klahn:2013kga}.

 In this article, we employ a $2+1$-flavor NJL model to revisit the problem of determining the strength of the vector interaction, utilizing the improved and more precise LQCD data on the curvature~\cite{HotQCD:2018pds}.
 Our motivation is drawn from a recent study~\cite{Ali:2024nrz}, which found that the curvature coefficients of the crossover line obtained within a $2+1$-flavor NJL model align remarkably well with LQCD simulations and exhibit minimal dependence on model parameters.
 Additionally, it was proposed that determining the second-order curvature coefficient of the $T-\mu_B$ line ($\kappa_2^B$) as a function of the strangeness chemical potential ($\mu_S$) on the lattice would enhance the predictability of NJL-type models.
 We extend this framework by introducing both flavor-independent and flavor-dependent vector interactions, with coupling strengths $G_V$ and $g_V$, respectively.